mindspore-ai/docs/tutorials/experts/source_en/parallel/operator_parallel.md

 ### Defining the Network

 In the current semi-automatic parallel mode, it only supports slicing for ops operators, so here the network needs to be defined with ops operators.
-Users can manually configure the slicing strategy for some operators based on a single-card network, and the slicing strategy for the rest of the operators can be obtained by derivation, e.g., the network structure after configuring the strategy is:
+Users can manually configure the slicing strategy for some operators based on a single-card network, e.g., the network structure after configuring the strategy is:

 ```python
 import mindspore as ms